 Continuing Qualification Requirements (CQR)

-For all R.T.s, primary and post-primary certifications earned on or after January 1, 2011, are time-limited to 10 years.
+For all R.T.s, primary and post-primary certifications and registrations earned on or after January 1, 2011, are time-limited to 10 years.
 Recertification requires completion of the CQR process, and the very first CQR deadline is not until 2021.
-Registered Radiologist Assistants (R.R.A.s) are unique in that R.R.A. certification has always been time-limited and the CQR process begins in 2013.
+Registered Radiologist Assistants (R.R.A.s) are unique in that R.R.A. certification and registration has always been time-limited and the CQR process begins in 2013.

 With that to ease your mind, here’s an update for you.